OpenMDW/OpenMDW/FAQ.md

 ## 14. What are the expectations for licensing derivative works?

-OpenMDW-1.0 is a permissive license, meaning that if you create a derivative work (such as a fine-tuned model using this license), you may choose to distribute it under OpenMDW-1.0 or under a different license of your choice.
+OpenMDW-1.0 is a permissive license, meaning that if you create a derivative work (such as a fine-tuned model using this license), you have to preserve the original license.

 ## 15. How should OpenMDW-1.0 be referenced in model cards?